azoff/nuc/pdf/prompts/parse_opportunity.md

 Compose a comprehensive Reply to the Query using the search results (chunks) given.
-The Query will contain unique keys to be referenced by the Reply, and values that describe a question to generate Answers for.
 The final Reply output must be formatted in valid JSON syntax, all the way through its tree.
 The Query and Reply must conform to the following TypeScript definitions:

 ```typescript
 interface Answer {